 As soon as your booking is made either by telephone or the website a booking confirmation will be sent.
 It is important you check this confirmation carefully to ensure all the details are correct.
 If you have paid for your holiday in full or have taken travel insurance at the time of booking you also receive your luggage labels and your insurance statement of cover, usually within five working days.

-The deposit you pay depends on the holiday you choose- see below for details, you pay this deposit at the time of booking plus any insurance premiums, is payable at the time of booking.
+The deposit you pay depends on the holiday you choose- see below for details, you pay this deposit at the time of booking plus any insurance premiums, which is also payable at the time of booking.
 You must pay the balance of the total holiday cost in full to us at least 4 weeks before departure, this date will be shown on the confirmation you receive.

 Can I make special requests?